TilakMaddy/hyperindex-openinfra/README.md

 > **HYPERINDEX OPENINFRA IS AN INDEPENDENT COMMUNITY PROJECT.
 IT IS NOT AFFILIATED WITH, ENDORSED BY, OR SUPPORTED BY ENVIO (ENVIO.DEV).
 ENVIO, HYPERINDEX
 > AND HYPERSYNC ARE NAMES THAT BELONG TO THEIR OWNERS.
 FOR HELP WITH THIS PROJECT, OPEN AN ISSUE ON THE GITHUB REPO, NOT WITH ENVIO'S SUPPORT TEAM.**

-Terraform brings up a [Talos Linux](https://www.talos.dev/) Kubernetes cluster on EC2 — no EKS, no control-plane bill — and [Flux](https://fluxcd.io/) converges everything else from this repo: Postgres, Hasura, the indexer, TLS, DNS, dashboards and alerts.
-Every tier feature below is a manifest you can read.

 ## What you get

 - **Nothing is metered.** Chains, contracts, storage, query rate, indexing hours.
 You pay